USS Vincennes (CA-44): Loss at the Battle of Savo Island

 At about midnight on 8 August, Riefkohl retired to his sea cabin, adjacent to the pilothouse, after having been on the bridge continuously since 0445 that morning.
 Turning in at 0050 on 9 August, he left his ship in the hands of the executive officer, Commander W. E. A. Mullan.

 Nearly an hour later, at about 0145, lookouts spotted flares and star shells to the southward, accompanied by the low rumble of gunfire.
 The sound of the general quarters alarm soon rang throughout the ship and stirred her to action.
 Vincennes' lookouts were seeing the elimination of the southern escort group, based around HMAS Canberra and Chicago.
 Unbeknownst to the men manning the ships to the northward, a powerful enemy force was heading in their direction.
 Six cruisers and one destroyer under the command of Vice Admiral Gunichi Mikawa had turned north and were steaming directly towards Vincennes and her two sisters.

-The first Japanese cruiser searchlight beams illuminated Vincenness shortly after 0155, and the American cruiser opened fire with her main battery at the troublesome lights.
+The first Japanese cruiser searchlight beams illuminated Vincennes shortly after 0155, and the American cruiser opened fire with her main battery at the troublesome lights.
 Within a minute, however, Japanese shells bracketed the ship and Vincennes shuddered under the impact of Japanese eight-inch armor-piercing shells.
 The bridge, carpenter shop, "battle II," and radio antenna trunks all were hit by the first salvo.

 Altering course to port, Riefkohl, who had come to the bridge at the alarm, rang down for increased speed.
 With the ship and internal communications disrupted, it is doubtful that the order was received.
 Still moving at 19.5 kn, the heavy cruiser reeled under the impact of another group of direct hits.

 Some of the shells in this group set fire to the volatile aircraft in Vincennes' hangar space, and the resultant flames became uncontrollable.
 A direct hit knocked the aft antiaircraft director overboard.
 At 0200, Vincennes heeled to starboard in an attempt to evade enemy gunfire, only to be hit by Japanese torpedoes.
 One or two "Long Lance" torpedoes ripped into the ship's number 4 fireroom and put it out of action.
 In moments the report came "Both engine rooms are black and dead."